suasuasuasuasua/cs-tips/general/git/README.md

 - Modified
   - Files already being tracked by `git`, but have **changes**
 - Staged
-  - Files that are ready to be commited
+  - Files that are ready to be committed

 ### Initializing a git repository